svzi/ShareToReadItNow/README.md

 --------------
 Sample BlackBerry 10 app to demonstrate how to integrate Pocket via ReadItNow

-This app contains the code snipplets from this blog post: http://blog.sven-ziegler.com/2015/09/20/pocket-integration-via-readitnow-on-blackberry-10/
+This sample app contains all the code snipplets from this blog post and put it into a working sample application: http://blog.sven-ziegler.com/2015/09/20/pocket-integration-via-readitnow-on-blackberry-10/